canax/htmlform/REVISION.md

 * Move use_fieldset to create(), can be overridden in getHTML().
 * Move legend to create(), can be overridden in getHTML().
 * Make Form properties protected, not public.
+* Enable to set class attribute to the output element through Form::setOUtputClass().